platomav/BIOSUtilities/README.md

 #### **Description**

 Parses Panasonic BIOS Package executables and extracts their firmware (e.g. SPI, BIOS/UEFI, EC etc) and utilities (e.g. winprom, configuration etc) components.
-It supports all Panasonic BIOS Package revisions and formats, including those which contain LZNT1 compressed files.
+It supports all Panasonic BIOS Package revisions and formats, including those which contain LZNT1 compressed files and/or AMI PFAT payloads.
 The output comprises only final firmware components which are directly usable by end users.

 #### **Usage**